FlorentDev/EZ-Type/README.md

-# Welcome on the EZ-Type project
+# Welcome to the EZ-Type project

 ## Presentation :

-The game EZ-Type is devellop for a school project.
+The game EZ-Type is developed for a school project.
-For our 1st year in engeneering school, the ISEN Yncrea of Toulon (France) suggered us to realise an algorithmic project on the theme "Game of the years 80, the retro gaming".
+For our 1st year in engineering school, the ISEN Yncrea of Toulon (France) suggested us to realise an algorithmic project on the theme "Game of the years 80, the retro gaming".
-For that, we choose to realise a remake of the game R-Type.
+For that, we chose to realise a remake of the shoot'em Up R-Type.

 ## The obligations :

-Our school require us to use the C language (which is the unique language that we really learn for the moment in class) and require us to use the graphique librairy of the ISEN (GfxLib) which is based on OpenGL and GLUT.
+Our school require us to use the C language (which is the unique language that we have really learned for the moment in class) and the graphique librairy of the ISEN (GfxLib) which is based on OpenGL and GLUT.

 --------------------------------------------------------------------------------